kwanwan/WorkBetter/OKEsetup.md

 Kubernetes Dashboard is a web-based user interface that you can use as an alternative to the Kubernetes kubectl command line tool to:

-- Deploy containerized applications to a Kubernetes cluster
+- Deploy containerised applications to a Kubernetes cluster
-- Troubleshoot your containerized applications
+- Troubleshoot your containerised applications

 You use the Kubernetes Dashboard to get an overview of applications running on a cluster, as well as to create or modify individual Kubernetes resources.
 The Kubernetes Dashboard also reports the status of Kubernetes resources in the cluster, and any errors that have occurred.